The award winning program for people with disabilities who have experienced domestic violence.

-Erika Calderon, LMSW (English/Spanish Speaking) is the Program Director at Barrier Free Living’s Secret Garden program, where she provides trauma counseling to domestic violence survivors with disabilities.
+Erika Calderon, LCSW (English/Spanish Speaking) is the Program Director at Barrier Free Living’s Secret Garden program, where she provides trauma counseling to domestic violence survivors with disabilities.
 She is a a bilingual Spanish Speaking Social Worker with 12 years of experience working with individuals, children and families as an agent of support and guidance.
 She can provide a safe place to have a “real talk” and open discussions of all factors that impact “who we are and what we do; as a person of color with cultural awareness and sensitivity.”
 Erika states: “Everyone’s journey looks different and how you become empowered, is within you; let’s discover it together”.
 Erika enjoys dancing, kickboxing, movies and cooking.
 Instagram: @erikabrooklynpsych

 Simone Allen, OTR/L is the Occupational Therapy Program Manager at Barrier Free Living, overseeing the Occupational Therapy department at Barrier Free Living Apartments (BFLA), Freedom House, and Secret Garden.
 Born in Jamaica, Simone’s career as an Occupational Therapist has involved working with a myriad of individuals in various settings—children, and young/old(er) adults in schools, hospitals, and their own homes.
 Simone recently joined Barrier Free Living after many years working in inpatient Psychiatry.
 She currently supervises occupational therapy interns from colleges and universities across the country.
 Simone truly believes in the fundamental values of occupational therapy, working with clients/residents/tenants on an individual basis to learn what their personal needs are, and assisting them in finding ways to achieve their personal goals.
 Simone is very family-oriented, a lover of music, travel, culture, history, and novice genealogist.

-Nana Osei (Twi and Fante language from Ghana, West Africa) is a Social Worker at Barrier Free Living’s Secret Garden.
+Nana Osei (Twi and Fante language from Ghana, West Africa) is the Assistant Program Director at Barrier Free Living’s Secret Garden.
 Nana is originally from Ghana, West Africa and has been a practicing Social Worker for 12 years.
 She feels that Secret Garden’s uniqueness in providing counseling to Domestic Violence survivors with disabilities “creates a safe environment.”
 Nana’s diverse background allows her to reach people of all walks.
 She is open to learning about her client’s journey and “tap into all the abundance that they have within themselves and in their environment.”
 Nana believes that all human beings are worthy and deserve a fighting chance in life.
 With that said, her goal is to not only teach people to survive but to thrive in doing so.
 Nana enjoys cooking and spending time with her family and friends.